carobot/NIU-Sumo-Robot/Pokemon_Lifting_Platform/README.md

 Watch a demo here: https://drive.google.com/file/d/1vKETKIOpj_WHdc0sTdAQ7ITKu_wcn__S/view?usp=sharing

-A more detailed documentation of the platform's design and electronics can be found here: [Insert Here]
+A more detailed documentation of the platform's electronics can be found here: [Insert Here]

 ## Arduino Code
 Below is a list of the system's general mechanism in chronological order during a game: